gentoo-mirror/src_prepare-overlay/README.md

 Mostly to have fun.

 "My primary goal was to have all the ebuilds for small things for desktop "ricing" and weird ones that would not fit into the main overlay." ~XGQT

-In short, we want to contribute :)

-## How do I add this?
+## Adding the overlay

 ### Official list